Assessment and Program Review

 How

-Each academic year, student services and other co-curricular areas execute their co-curricular assessment plans utilizing a variety of assessment methods that include rubrics, surveys, and quizzes.
-After collecting learning outcomes assessment data in Fall and Spring semesters, results are evaluated to drive improvements.
-Staff and faculty can access more information, tools, resources and archived reports on the Employee Portal below.
+Each academic year, student services and other co-curricular areas execute their co-curricular assessment plans utilizing a variety of assessment methods that include rubrics, surveys, and knowledge checks.
+After collecting learning outcomes assessment data, results are analyzed to drive improvements.
+Beginning in Summer 2025, the College transitioned to using Watermark Planning and Self-Study for co-curricular assessment.
+Staff and faculty can access archived reports from before Summer 2025 on the Employee Portal.

 Saint Paul College also co-founded and leads the Minnesota State System Co-Curricular Assessment Community of Practice.
 Since Summer 2018, this collaborative network has grown rapidly by providing resources, professional development, and partnership opportunities across the state.